thecroshel/JoinLogger/README.md

 a plugin that keeps log of who enters (and leaves) the server in a file.

-(the log will be in "SCP Secret Laboratory Dedicated Server" folder)
+(if you not change config the log file will be in "SCP Secret Laboratory Dedicated Server" folder)